Overview

 Validating your idea is an iterative and enlightening process.
 It can often affirm (or not) your product’s market fit and lays a solid foundation for its successful journey from a mere concept to a tangible product gracing the shelves.

-Prototype Testing: Develop and test a basic prototype with a small group.
+• Prototype Testing: Develop and test a basic prototype with a small group.
 This provides insights into the product’s functionality and its acceptance in the market.
+Low fidelity prototypes are a cheaper option when proving core functionality.

 Resources for Validation